 All stormwater runoff from disturbed areas shall pass through an appropriate sediment removal BMP before leaving the construction site or prior to being discharged to the downstream drainage course.
-Constructing the sediment control ponds and traps is one of the first steps of grading and must be done before other land disturbing activities take place.
-Rock check dams and v-ditches will be used to convey stormwater runoff into the sediment pond and sediment trap to settle out sediment as well.
-Infiltration is not feasible for stormwater discharge from this site, as contaminated soils are present below ground.
+Constructing the sediment control pond is one of the first steps of grading and must be done before other land disturbing activities take place.
+Rock check dams and v-ditches will be used to convey stormwater runoff into the sediment pond to settle out sediment as well.
 There are no juvenile Salmonids attempting to enter off-channel areas or drainages within the vicinity.
-The combination of a sediment trap and pond alone are expected to be adequate for sediment control on the site because most of the site work will not cut into existing contaminated soils.
-The surface area requirements for the TESC pond and trap are met with the designed TESC plan and it is not expected that further treatment or other sediment controlling measures are necessary.
+The surface area requirements for the TESC pond are met with the designed TESC plan and it is not expected that further treatment or other sediment controlling measures are necessary.